Log in with RealMe

 Find out how to access the directory.

-We have developed an Online Panel Directory to make it easier for participating agencies to use collaborative contracts and for panel providers to maintain their own information.
-The following contracts are currently included in the Online Panel Directory.
+The Online Panel Directory makes it easier for participating agencies to use collaborative contracts and for panel providers to maintain their own information.

 Benefits of the Online Panel Directory

-• Providers are able to maintain their own general company information making it easier to keep the directory up-to-date.
+• Providers can maintain their own general company information and keep the directory up to date.

-• Participating agencies are able to search, filter, compare and shortlist providers based on their needs without having to refer to multiple places.
+• Participating agencies can search, filter, compare and shortlist providers in one place based on their needs.
 Find out how to shortlist your suppliers using the online panel directory.

-• Promotes a level playing field for panel providers promoting themselves to government.
+• It's a level playing field for panel providers to promote themselves to government.

 Agency access

-The Online Panel Directory contains commercially sensitive provider information, only agencies participating in the contracts listed above have access to it.
+The Online Panel Directory contains commercially sensitive provider information.
+Only agencies participating in the contracts listed above can access it.

 Access is granted at the time of an agency joining a contract.
-An agency password will be provided to the agency representative specified on the Letter of Accession.
+An agency password will be given to the agency representative specified in the joining form or joining letter.

-If you are participating in one of the contracts listed above, please contact your own procurement team in the first instance to arrange access to the directory.
-If you are the representative for your agency and have forgotten your password, please contact us for assistance.
+If you are participating in one of the contracts listed above, contact your own procurement team in the first instance to get access to the directory.

 The guide below is for participating agencies who have already been granted access.
-The link to the directory will not work for agencies who have not been through the IP address approval process.
+The link to the directory will not work for agencies who have not been through the approval process.

 Provider access

-Panel Providers access the Online Panel Directory using a RealMe login.
+Panel providers access the Online Panel Directory using a RealMe login.
 Set up is usually completed at the time of appointment to the panel.
-Contact us to change your approved user.
+To change your approved user, email us.

 Jas Qadir provides a brief introduction to All-of-Government (AoG) construction consultancy services panel set-up on Online Panel Directory.